AnnoyedDev/GLHS-Dynamic-Grain/README.md

 # GLSL-Dynamic-Grain
-GLHS Shader for Dynamic Grain
+GLSL Shader for Dynamic Grain

 This is a dynamic and subtle colored grain, the color is based from the video where the grain will be added.